-The checkers are a range of classes that checks that text selections complies with certain criteria.
-All checkers operates under the assumption that the code they check is free from compilation errors.
+The checkers are a range of classes that checks that selections complies with certian criterias.
 If a Checker3 fails, it throws a CheckerException.
 The checkers are managed by the LegalStatementsChecker, which does not, in fact, implement the Checker interface.
-It does, however, run all the checkers registered with it, and reports that all statements are considered legal if no CheckerException is
+It does, however, run all the checkers registered with it, and reports that all statements are considered legal if no CheckerException is thrown.
+Many of the checkers either extends

-$^{{}^1 \}texttt{no.uio.ifi.refaktor.analyze.collectors.ContainsReturnStatementCollector}$ thrown.
-Many of the checkers either extends the PropertyCollector or utilizes one or more property collectors to verify some criteria.
+$^{^1 \}verb|no.uio.ifi.refaktor.analyze.collectors.Contains Return Statement Collector and Collector and$ the PropertyCollector or utilizes one or more property collectors to verify some criterias.
 The checkers registered with the LegalStatementsChecker are described next.
 They are run in the order presented below.

-$^{^2 \}verb"no.uio.ifi.refaktor.analyze.collectors.LastStatementCollector"$
+$^{^2 {\}tt no.uio.ifi.refaktor.analyze.collectors.LastStatementCollector}$

-3no.uio.ifi.refaktor.analyze.analyzers.Checker
+$^{^3}$ no.uio.ifi.refaktor.analyze.analyzers.Checker